ionutbortis/easy-dotfiles/docs/main-desktop-setup.md

 Or you can just use underscores `_` and/or dashes `-`.
 You have the power of naming profiles in a way that fits your needs :muscle:

 If you don't want all your new profiles to be based on `main`, you need to manually change the `easy-dotfiles-private` repo's [default branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch) in your git provider's interface or by terminal.

-### SSH keys

-TODO, needs investigation on the ssh keys passphrases

 ### Update your `easy-dotfiles` repo